TheAshenWolf/RoR2-AutoScrapper/Thunderstore/README.md

 - A: The support for modded items is currently very limited and was not yet thoroughly tested.
 We are already aware of some minor issues.
 - **Q: Does the mod work with multiplayer?**
 - A: Yes.
 Both the host and the client need to have the mod installed.

+### Bugs?
+Issues?
+Feedback?
+No mod exists without its bugs.
+No mod has everything.
+Feel free to report all issues you encounter right [here](https://github.com/TheAshenWolf/RoR2-AutoScrapper/issues).

 ## Thanks and credits
 **TheAshenWolf** - programming, optimization